fprasx/unlocked/concurrent-vector/src/code/structs.md

 > in the same cache line, one thread modifying its value marks the cache line as
 > "dirty".
 Even though the other thread's value hasn't been changed, the cache
 > coherency protocol might cause the thread to reload the entire line when it
 > uses the value, incurring some overhead.
+This can cause severe performance
+> degradation.
+Cache is a really important consideration when data structures.
+It's
+> why linked lists are algorithmically fine but terribly slow in practice.
+As
-As the saying goes, cache is king.
+> the saying goes, cache is king.

 The `CachePadded` `struct` aligns its contents to the beginning of the cache line to prevent false sharing.
 If all `CachePadded` objects are at the beginning